Discreet Confidential Consultation (213) 374-3952

 Alternatively, they will wake up and realize that they cannot piece together all of the events that took place the night before.
 When an alleged victim cannot remember all of the details of an alleged affair, they will be subject to attack, and the defense attorney will have several questions.

 If someone can't remember an event, then it will be argued that they could have given consent and simply don't recall doing so.
-In most of the cases, I handle in Los Angeles County, drugs or alcohol play a role.
+In most of the cases I handle in Los Angeles County, drugs or alcohol play a role.
 Often, the use of common sense will reveal that a sex crime didn't occur at all.

 For example, an alleged perpetrator could have been under the impression that the alleged victim had given consent, or an alleged victim could have other reasons (a significant other, loss of inhibition due to drugs or alcohol, etc.) for believing or claiming that they were sexually violated.

 That, however, puts the defendant in an unfair position.
-Ultimately, if two people consensually engaged in sexual acts, and if the parties were 18 years or older, it will be determined that a crime was not committed.
+Ultimately, if two people consensually engaged in sexual acts, and if the parties were 18 years or older, it would be determined that a crime was not committed.

 Why Is It Important to Retain a Lawyer Early in the Sex Investigation?